 One of the saddest stories from my younger days is about swimming.
 I’ve always loved to swim.
-When I started gras school at MIT in 1988, I swam every single morning before class.
+When I started grad school at MIT in 1988, I swam every single morning before class.

 So far, not sad.
 In fact, the opposite.
 It kept me grounded and feeling good at a super-stressful time of life.
 I’d moved away from home.
 For the first time in my life I was in the U.S. I had a major case of imposter syndrome, both happy to have gotten into such a great grad program and plagued daily by doubt that I belonged there.
 And I’d just quit smoking after ten years and was finally getting fitter.